Specy/SP-Code/README.md

 ```
 Once imported there will be a global object called SP_Code which contains all the functions of the library
 ### Functions
-The main function, turns text into an image by converting the character UTF-16 code to R G B values, if the character is not ascii, it will be split into sections
+The main function, turns text into an image by converting the character to R G B values
 ```js
 SP_Code.createImage(text, shift, fill)
 ```